Reese McGuire: Boston Red Sox (2022–2024)

-Chicago Cubs (2025–present)
+Chicago Cubs (2025)

 On January 22, 2025, McGuire signed a minor league contract with the Chicago Cubs.
 In 22 appearances for the Triple-A Iowa Cubs, he batted .280/.360/.467 with three home runs, 19 RBI, and two stolen bases.
 On May 25, the Cubs selected McGuire's contract, adding him to their active roster.
 In his first plate appearance for the Cubs that day, he hit a solo home run, following it up later in the game with a game-tying solo home run, ultimately resulting in a Cubs comeback victory.
+McGuire made 44 appearances for the Cubs, batting .226/.245/.444 with nine home runs and 24 RBI.
+On November 21, he was non-tendered by Chicago and became a free agent.

+Chicago White Sox (second stint)

+On January 28, 2026, McGuire signed a minor league contract with the Milwaukee Brewers.
+He opted out of his contract with the Brewers on March 21 after being told he would not make the major league roster.
+On March 22, McGuire signed with the Chicago White Sox on a one-year, $1.2 million contract.
+He made 11 appearances for Chicago, going 5-for-29 (.172) with three RBI and two walks.
+On April 25, McGuire was designated for assignment by the White Sox following the promotion of Drew Romo.
+He elected free agency after clearing waivers on April 27.

 Personal life

 McGuire's older brother, Cash, played second base for Seattle University.
-His younger brother, Shane, played baseball at the University of San Diego as a catcher, was taken in the 2021 MLB draft, and is now in the Athletics (baseball) organization.
+His younger brother, Shane, played baseball at the University of San Diego as a catcher, was taken in the 2021 MLB draft, and is now in the Athletics organization.

 In February 2020, McGuire was charged with a misdemeanor count of indecent exposure in his car in a shopping center parking lot in Dunedin, Florida, near the Blue Jays spring training complex.
 He pleaded no contest to a charge of disorderly conduct and was fined $500.